signalfx/splunk-otel-java-lambda/examples/splunk-wrapper/README.md

 # Demo lambdas for tracing wrapper / handler testing

 Documents how to use Splunk lambda wrappers directly (without layer).

-Most importantly shows that no custom code is needed, as configuration can be set via env properties. in this example, following values are configured:
+Most importantly shows that no custom code is needed, as configuration can be set via env properties.
+In this example, following values are configured:
 - B3 inbound propagation
 - finest / debug logging
 - logging span exporter (ie the spans will be captured in CW logs)

+One of the examples shows also how to use the `PropagationHelper` in order to get outbound context (trace) propagation.

 ## Pre-requisites
 * [AWS CLI](https://aws.amazon.com/cli/)